 01 of 05

-You will often find this access door in a coat closet or bedroom closet.
-Put a ladder up to it, push the door open, and set it aside.
+If the damaged ceiling is below an attic, chances are the attic has insulation.
+You also have an access door that leads up to the attic.
+Look for the door in a coat closet or bedroom closet, or even in a hallway or utility room.
+Put a ladder up to the door, push the door open, and set it aside.

 02 of 05